sshimpi1/srishti/README.md

 - Collaborate with peers to tackle challenging data problems and publish findings.
 - Use this space as a stepping stone for academic and professional endeavors in data science.

-## How to Contribute
-We welcome contributions to this growing repository.
-Here’s how you can get involved:
-1. **Fork this Repository**: Create your copy of the project and experiment freely.
-2. **Submit Pull Requests**: Share your improvements or additions with the broader community.
-3. **Propose Enhancements**: Open an issue to discuss potential new features, methods, or datasets.
-4. **Engage in Discussions**: Participate in project discussions to exchange ideas and insights with fellow contributors.

 ## Repository Structure
 The repository is organized as follows:
 - **/docs**: Course materials, lecture slides, and supporting documentation.